BestFriendofDoug/PRUSS-C/README.md

     Issue #4:
         In the /root/PRUSS-C/PRUSS_LIB/example/Makefile you need to make sure the CGTDIR variable is set to the path where you have your libc.a saved

+###Compiling and Executing example GPIO program
+    The following commands should compile everything and start the program running

+    cd /root/PRUSS-C
+    ./run.sh